 For the most part, the higher the ratings on these terms, the better the quality.
-Honey with the most superior healing qualities will have a UMF of 15 to 20+, an MGO of 400 to 550, or a KFactor of 18 to 22.
+Honey with the most superior healing qualities will have an MGO of 400 to 550 or a KFactor of 18 to 22.
 Some brands use one or a combination of terms to rate their honey, while others skip them altogether.
 Avoid brands that don't use ratings, as they're likely low-grade options.

 Other things to note:

 Manuka honey isn't liquid at room temperature.
 Instead, it consists of fine crystals, so look for a thick, easy-to-spread consistency.